 The new Standard will expand the responsibilities of government enforcement agencies at the primary production end of the seafood chain.
-The agencies have indicated that they are not expecting an increase in resources to address their new responsibilities and will respond to the situation by prioritising their efforts towards the higher risk areas.
-A possible management option would differentiate between the lower risk businesses, that could be licensed but not systematically inspected, and the higher risk businesses that would be subject to rigorous enforcement.
+The agencies have indicated that they are not expecting an increase in resources to address their new responsibilities and will respond to the situation by prioritising their efforts where enforcement will be most effective45.